darrylgibbs/todo-app/README.md

+## v1!!!!!!!!!!

-This is my first todo app.
-Go easy on me chief.lol
+This is my first app of my own design and creation.

+It looks like a donkey's arse, but it's mine.
+Improvements to come.